 After a storm in the Biscaye bay, the ship entered the Mediterranean Sea on July 29th.

-The ship had entered Marsin in Turkey to get some supply, mainly water and food.
+Later, the ship entered the port of Mersin in Turkey to get some supplies, mainly water and food.

 Under the threat of guns, none of the people onboard were permitted to leave the ship.